duncanbradley/thesis/related_work.md

 Striking patterns can be easily missed.
 Boger et al.’s datasaurus study illustrates the role of selective attention.
 Participants instructed to view dots in a particular colour/location failed to notice distinct dinosaur patterns in non-focal data.
 Even when one is trying to be assume the perspective of a naïve viewer, it’s difficult to adopt an objective outlook when viewing visualisations.
 Xiong et al.’s curse of knowledge study demonstrates that being briefed about a particular pattern results in over-weighting of these aspects in one’s cognitive representation.
 The implications for creators are that important messages may be missed if they are not addressed explicitly.
 What is obvious to a designer may not translate to a viewer.
 Focus and declutter has long been a recommendation, and is now supported by empirical evidence.
 This body of research also points to the use of text to support communication of a chart’s intended message.
 It may seem suspect to have this level of editorial control, instead wanting to let the data speak for themselves, but considering the various rhetorical tecniques, it’s clear there is no truly objective way to present data.

-Zacks and Tversky - if different chart types serve different purposes, are we at risk of being mislead by the chart type Xiong proximity
 Newman Scholl, Pentoney Berger,

 Does inclusion of a visualisation actually increase persuasion/trust/belief (Tal & Wansink) + failed replication